VirtualAgentics/virtualagentics-documents/Phase1/Publish_Agent_Design_Specification.md

 - *ContentPublished event*: A final event broadcast.
 It might contain `content_id` and possibly the public URL (like https://site.com/posts/slug).
 In Phase 1, no active agent might listen, but we include it for completeness and in case a monitoring tool or analytic event collector picks it up.
 It’s good for decoupling – e.g., a future Analytics agent could subscribe and log web analytics setup.

-published_content_file: The core output – the article in final form in the public site store.
-For example, after conversion, an HTML file is placed in the website bucket.
-Consumers of this are outside the agent world: it’s the website front-end (could be a static site served via S3 or CloudFront) or users downloading the content.
-The presence of this file is essentially the end goal.
-content_status_update: The agent updates the content’s database record to reflect that it’s published (status = "published", published timestamp, and maybe the URL or path where it was published).
-This allows tracking and possibly the CMO agent to query how many have been published.
-It’s internal output used for reporting or future logic.
-ContentPublished event: A final event broadcast.
-It might contain content_id and possibly the public URL (like https://site.com/posts/slug).
-In Phase 1, no active agent might listen, but we include it for completeness and in case a monitoring tool or analytic event collector picks it up.
-It’s good for decoupling – e.g., a future Analytics agent could subscribe and log web analytics setup.
 ## 5.3 Error/Exception Outputs
 If publishing fails (e.g., can't upload, conversion error), the agent emits error events:
 | Error Name | Format | Output (Topic) | Notes |